 Condition of Premises.
-Without limiting any of Landlord’s obligations, representations, or warranties under this Lease, Tenant will accept the Premises in its condition as of the Commencement Date, provided that Landlord shall cause the Premises to conform to the delivery obligations in Work Letter, Addendum [X], and to be in good order and operating condition and in compliance with Legal Requirements as of the Commencement Date.
-Landlord represents and warrants to Tenant that (a) Landlord has the full right and power to execute and perform under this Lease; (b) Landlord is the sole fee simple owner of the Building and the Land, subject only to the Permitted Exceptions; (c) as of the Commencement Date, Landlord has no actual knowledge of any newly-enacted, pending, proposed, or threatened land use actions, condemnation proceedings, or litigation that would in any way prevent or inhibit Tenant’s use of the Premises as contemplated by this Lease; (d) the Land constitutes a single legal lot in compliance with all applicable subdivision laws; [IF NO LENDER: and (e) there is no mortgage encumbering the Building or the Land.] <OR> [IF LENDER: (e) the mortgage in favor of Lender dated __________, and recorded in _______________, is the only mortgage encumbering the Building and the Land; and (f) Landlord is not in default under such mortgage or any loan document related thereto and there is no event or condition that, with the giving of notice or the passage of time, or both, would constitute a default by Landlord thereunder.]
+Without limiting any of Landlord’s obligations, representations, or warranties under this Lease, Tenant will accept the Premises in its condition as of the Commencement Date.
+Landlord shall cause the Premises to conform to the delivery obligations in Work Letter, Addendum 5, and to be in good order and operating condition and in compliance with Legal Requirements as of (120) calendar days after Tenant’s Architect completes construction plans suitable for bidding and permitting and Landlord has approved such plans.
+The (120) days time to complete construction (the “Tenant Improvement Construction Time”) may be extended in the case of Force Majeure up to a maximum of (90) additional calendar days.
+Landlord represents and warrants to Tenant that (a) Landlord has the full right and power to execute and perform under this Lease; (b) Landlord is/or will be the fee simple owner of the Building and the Land, subject only to the Permitted Exceptions; (c) as of the Commencement Date, Landlord has no actual knowledge of any newly-enacted, pending, proposed, or threatened land use actions, condemnation proceedings, or litigation that would in any way prevent or inhibit Tenant’s use of the Premises as contemplated by this Lease; (d) the Land constitutes a single legal lot in compliance with all applicable subdivision laws; (e) the mortgage in favor of Lender dated _TBD_________, and recorded in _Prince George County, Virginia_, is the only mortgage encumbering the Building and the Land; and (f) Landlord is not in default under such mortgage or any loan document related thereto and there is no event or condition that, with the giving of notice or the passage of time, or both, would constitute a default by Landlord thereunder.
 The term “mortgage” as used in this Lease will be deemed to include deeds of trust, security assignments, and any other similar encumbrances, and any reference to the “lienholder” of a mortgage will be deemed to include the beneficiary under a deed of trust.

 Use.